Green Electronics 2025

 Conclusion and outlook

 Green Electronics 2025 has shown that sustainability in the electronics industry is no longer an optional goal, but a strategic imperative.
-By integrating digitalisation, the circular economy and responsible management, companies can benefit not only ecologically but also economically.
+By integrating digitalization, circular economy and responsible management, companies can benefit not only ecologically but also economically.
 Looking to the future, it is clear that companies that invest in sustainable practices early on will benefit in the long term.

 The next Green Electronics is planned for 2027.
 Interested companies and experts are cordially invited to actively participate in shaping a more sustainable electronics industry!

-Photo copyrights: Jochen Tack
+Image sources: Jochen Tack

 Contact us